-Dentures are usually made of a plastic resin and sometimes they contain metal parts.
+- Dentures are usually made of a plastic resin and sometimes they contain metal parts.
 They are very delicate and may break easily if dropped even a short distance.
 When holding dentures to clean them, hold them over a folded towel or a basin full of water to protect them.

-Remove loose food particles from dentures by first rinsing them thoroughly in water.
+- Remove loose food particles from dentures by first rinsing them thoroughly in water.
 But remember, rinsing alone is not enough to clean your dentures.

-Moisten a soft-bristled brush, preferably one designed for cleaning dentures.
+- Moisten a soft-bristled brush, preferably one designed for cleaning dentures.
 Hard bristles will scratch your dentures.

-Apply denture cleanser (choose one with the American Dental Association seal of approval).
+- Apply denture cleanser (choose one with the American Dental Association seal of approval).
 In a pinch, you may even use a mild hand soap or dishwashing soap.

-scrub all surfaces of your dentures to remove plaque, while taking care not to scratch the surface.
+- Gently scrub all surfaces of your dentures to remove plaque, while taking care not to scratch the surface.

-Thoroughly rinse dentures, as traces of cleanser or soap may irritate your gums.
+- Thoroughly rinse dentures, as traces of cleanser or soap may irritate your gums.

 - Before placing dentures back in your mouth, brush your gums, the roof of your mouth, and your tongue with a separate soft brush to remove plaque and stimulate circulation.
 Rinse mouth well.

 - Unless your dentist recommends otherwise, remove your dentures overnight (6-8 hours) to allow your gums to rest.
 During this time, store dentures in water or special denture cleansing liquid.
 This will keep them from drying out and losing their shape.
 But do not soak longer than directed, as any metal parts may tarnish.
 Keep your dentures away from children and pets.

 - Do not try to adjust dentures yourself by sanding, filing, or bending.

 - Do not use a dental adhesive regularly to secure dentures in place.
 Dentures are made to fit precisely and usually do not require the use of an adhesive.
 Denture adhesives can be used temporarily to keep the dentures stable until you can see your dentist, but repeated use can mask infections and cause bone loss in the jaw.

 - Do not use hot or boiling water, bleach, or other abrasive household products or items.
 This will cause dentures to warp and/or discolor.

 - Do not attempt to scrape the plaque or tartar off with a sharp instrument.

 - Do not use conventional toothpastes to scrub or mouthwash to soak, as they may be too abrasive for the delicate denture surface.

 - You can use an ultrasonic cleaner to care for dentures.
 But be aware that using it does not replace daily brushing.

 When to See Your Dentist

-For regular fitting appointments when you get new dentures
+- For regular fitting appointments when you get new dentures

 - If you have: